mworles/upset_detector/README.md

 **Offensive Rebound plus Turnover Margin**
 This metric represents the extent that a team typically creates an advantage in scoring opportunities by getting more offensive rebounds and having fewer turnovers than their opponent.
-For the plot below I split the data by upset status (upset or not), and computed the average margin for the favorites and underdogs in each game.
+I split the data by upset status (upset or not), and computed the average margin for the favorites and underdogs in each game.
 Upsets tend to occur when an underdog has a greater margin than their favored opponent.